Ala Wai Cove

 No analysis available

-The listings directly describe fireworks being visible from units/lanai, which meets the requirement for a view from the building.
-This is not just proximity to fireworks.
+The remarks explicitly describe Friday night fireworks being visible from unit lanais.
+This satisfies the requirement for a fireworks view from the building.

 No analysis available